The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: Two fundamental classes of solutions to the surface equations

 where $C$ is some constant, and we have used the fact that $(\rho,\kappa,\tau)$ are single-valued.
 We define $\gamma \coloneq \kappa/\rho$, which is independent of $\alpha$ by the third surface equation \eqref{eq: rho_div_kappa_constraint}.
 Then,

 The left-hand side of this equation is invariant under $l \rightarrow l+L$, since $\kappa$ and $\tau$ are single-valued, so $\gamma(l)$ is periodic with period $L$.
-This is evidently true for an irrational surface, which is one where the rotational transform $\iota$ is irrational.
+This is evidently true for an irrational surface, which is where $\iota$ is an irrational number.
 This is because $(l+L,\alpha)$ and $(l,\alpha + 2\pi \iota)$ are the same point on the surface, $\gamma$ is smooth and independent of $\alpha$, and positive integer multiples of an irrational, taken modulo $2\pi$, are dense in $[0,2\pi]$.

-The fact that $\gamma$ is periodic and $(\rho,\kappa,\tau)$ are generally aperiodic couples periodic and aperiodic terms in the first two surface equations \eqref{eq: codazzi-mainardi a} and \eqref{eq: codazzi-mainardi b}.
+The fact that $\gamma$ is periodic and $(\rho,\kappa,\tau)$ are generally aperiodic in $l$ couples periodic and aperiodic terms in the first two surface equations \eqref{eq: codazzi-mainardi a} and \eqref{eq: codazzi-mainardi b}.
 This complicates the route to a global, toroidal solution, but a separation of variables can be achieved by substituting $\kappa = \rho\gamma$.
 Then, we have

 where $K \coloneq -\rho_{ll}/\rho$ is the Gaussian curvature.
 Solving these two equations analytically in complete generality is not feasible, so we consider some natural classes of solutions.
 Given that $\gamma$ is periodic in $l$, two natural classes emerge: a) $(\rho,\kappa,\tau)$ are independent of $\alpha$, and b) $\gamma$ is constant.